We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 What will be tested in the entrance examination?

-There are five distinct components, taken in the following order:
+There are six distinct components, taken in the following order:

 • 20 minutes for Maths